puppetlabs/puppet-docs/source/pe/3.7/puppet_assign_configurations.markdown

 > #### Accessibility Note: Description of Diagram
 >
-> The diagram above shows seven different data sources providing varying kinds of data to the puppet master.
+> The diagram above shows seven different data sources providing varying kinds of data to the Puppet master.
 Clockwise from the upper left:
 >
 > 1. [site.pp (site manifest)](#assigning-configuration-data-with-the-site-manifest-sitepp).
 Can assign **classes, class parameters,** and **variables.** It is unique in that it can also declare resources outside any class.
 > 2. [Hiera](#assigning-configuration-data-with-hiera), which is composed of several levels of hierarchical data sources.
 Can assign **classes** and **class parameters,** and provide **arbitrary data.**